Axway/docker-cft/README.md

 The Dockerfile is compatible with Transfer CFT 3.4 base version and its updates.

-From the [Axway Support](https://support.axway.com/), download the latest package for linux-x86-64 and place it somewhere in your network.
+From the [Axway Support](https://support.axway.com/), download the latest package for linux-x86-64 and make it available in your network.

 2) Build the Docker image from your Dockerfile